Program on Aging and Health

 Gary Evans, the Elizabeth Lee Vincent Professor of Human Ecology, is an environmental and developmental psychologist interested in the role of risk and opportunity over the life course.
 Research on aging populations includes examination of the role of housing in older people's physical and mental health and on how the accumulation of multiple risk factors throughout life can affect adjustment.

-Corinna Loeckenhoff, the Lois and Mel Tukman Assistant Professor of Human Ecology, is a personality and social psychologist and the Director of the Laboratory for Healthy Aging.
+Corinna Loeckenhoff, Associate Professor of Human Development, is a personality and social psychologist and the Director of the Laboratory for Healthy Aging.
 Her research focuses on age differences in personality, emotion regulation, and social cognition and explores their influence on health-related outcomes.
 A central goal is to understand how age groups differ in their approach to health-related choices and to explore ways to optimize such choices across the life span.
 Another line of research examines life-long trajectories in people's personality traits and their relation to health-related behaviors.

 Barbara Lust, the director of the Cornell Language Acquisition Lab (CLAL), is a developmental psychologist and psycholinguist whose major research and teaching focus involves the study of language and cognitive development in a cross-linguistic framework.
 Her research with the CLAL and international collaborators has involved numerous studies of the course of language acquisition in the normally developing child across numerous cultures, as well as studies of the cognitive effects of developing multilingualism in the young child.
 Her current projects include several which impinge on the 'aging and health' area, including: (i) Initial studies in collaboration with Massachusetts General Hospital and MIT of the language of Alzheimer's patients in early stages, in contrast to the language of normal aging and normal youth (20-29 years) and in contrast to normal first language acquisition in the child ; (ii) studies of second language acquisition across the life-span, with populations ranging from child to adolescent to adult and elderly.
 These are in collaboration with a Virtual Center for Language Acquisition in which several national labs are integrated in a study of developing multilingualism.